Thanks in part to screening programs, death rates from breast cancer and cervical cancer have dropped dramatically in recent years.

 "For certain types of cancer, screenings can detect a malignancy in its earliest stages, when it is more easily and successfully treated," says Judy Garber, MD, MPH, the director of Dana-Farber's Center for Cancer Genetics and Prevention.
 Deciding when to begin – and end – these screenings is not so straightforward.

-While mammography is not perfect, it is the best screening tool currently available, says Eric Winer, MD, the director of the Breast Oncology Center at Dana-Farber.
+While mammography is not perfect, it is the best screening tool currently available, says Eric Winer, MD, the director of the Breast Oncology Program at the Susan F. Smith Center for Women's Cancers at Dana-Farber.
 There is, however, considerable controversy regarding the age at which you should begin getting mammograms.

 In 2009, the U.S. Preventive Services Task Force (USPSTF) recommended that, beginning at age 50, women should have a mammogram every two years, and that more evidence is needed to make a recommendation for or against screening after age 74.
 But the American Cancer Society (ACS) advises women to begin routine annual screening at age 40 and continue for as long as they remain in good health.

 Dana-Farber experts say that only women at highest risk for breast cancer should begin mammography before age 40.
 After age 40, you can have an annual mammogram, based on your preferences and your doctor's recommendations.
 All women should begin yearly screening at age 50.

 The American Congress of Obstetricians and Gynecologists, ACS, and USPSTF recently updated their guidelines for cervical cancer screening as well.
 They agree on several main points.
 In general, screening with Pap tests should start at age 21 in otherwise healthy women and continue every year or two until age 30.
 Then, women with at least three normal Pap tests may undergo Pap testing every three years, with or without co-testing for high-risk HPV, the virus that causes some cervical cancers.